-Must possess the knowledge and ability to effectively use computers, copiers, scanners, calculators, facsimile machines, microfiche readers, telephones, digital cameras, and other measuring devices to collect data and information.
-Ability to use computers includes the knowledge and ability to input, query, and maintain information in software such as Microsoft Windows, Outlook, Excel, PowerPoint, and Edge, as well as the City's accounting, cashiering, geographic information system ("GIS"), permitting, records, and teleconferencing software, as may change from time-to-time.
+Must possess the knowledge and ability to effectively use computers, copiers, scanners, calculators, facsimile machines, microfiche readers, telephones, digital cameras, rulers, architectural scales, drafting compasses, and other measuring devices to collect data and information.
+Ability to use computers includes the knowledge and ability to input, query, and maintain information in software such as Microsoft Windows, Outlook, Excel, PowerPoint, Edge, and SharePoint, and Google Earth, as well as the City's accounting, cashiering, code enforcement, geographic information system ("GIS"), permitting, records, and teleconferencing software, as may change from time-to-time.